nicolas-navarro-guerrero/nicolas-navarro-guerrero.github.com/_posts/2025-06-30-ti-Magazin-article.md

 author: Nicolás Navarro-Guerrero
 ---
 Our research on tactile perception for robots has been featured in the "ti-Magazin," published by the Arbeitskreis der niedersächsischen Hochschultransferstellen.
-Our article, titled "Mit Gefühl – taktile Sensoren für Roboterhand," can be found on page 32.
+Our article, titled <a href="https://www.wissenhochn.de/de/themen/auswahl-und-uebersicht/einzelansicht/mit-gefuehl-taktile-sensoren-fuer-roboterhand" target="_blank">"Mit Gefühl – taktile Sensoren für Roboterhand,"</a> can be found on page 32 of the printed magazin.

 Explore the whole issue online (in German) here:
 <a href="https://www.wissenhochn.de/fileadmin/ti/Magazin-Technologie-Informationen/ti_1_2_2025_In_Gesellschaft_mit_KI/ti_1_2_2025_In_Gesellschaft_mit_KI.pdf